ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 ![GitHub Branches](../../images/9-github-seebranches.png)

-There you can click on the branch `newbranch` to switch branches.
+There you can click on the branch `branchA` to switch branches.

 ![New Branch](../../images/10-github-newbranch.png)

 Here you will see the message, "This branch is 1 commit ahead of ProjectPythia:main."
-Next to this message you'll see either the option to "Contribute" (which opens a pull request) or "Fetch Upstream" (which pulls in changes from the original repository).
+Next to this message you'll see either the option to "Contribute" (which opens a Pull Request) or "Fetch Upstream" (which pulls in changes from the original repository).
 And just above your files you'll see your most recent commit.

 ### Open a Draft Pull Request